-TUPD publishes this Fire Safety Report as part of its annual Clery Act Compliance document, via this annual report, which contains information with respect to the fire safety practices and standards for Tulane university.
+TUPD publishes this Fire Safety Report in conjunction with the Annual Security Report.
+The Fire Safety Reports contains information with respect to the fire safety practices and standards for Tulane university.

 The Fire Safety Report contains the following information.

 - Fire statistics for each on-campus student housing facility. - Description of the fire safety system for each on-campus student housing facility. - Number of fire drills held during the previous calendar year. - Institutional policies/rules regarding portable electrical appliances, smoking, and open flames in on-campus student housing facilities. - Procedures for student housing facility evacuation. - Policies for fire safety education and training programs provided to students and employees, including procedures students and employees should follow in case of a fire. - List of the titles or organizations to which fires should be reported. - Plans for future improvements.